neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 ## Update configuration to use variables

-Update the configuration so that it consums each variable.
+Update the configuration so that it consumes each variable.

 ```
 resource "azurerm_resource_group" "hello-world" {